huggingface/community-events/open-source-ai-game-jam/README.md

 6️⃣ You **search for a team or teammates**?
 Ask on **#GameJam-Looking-For-Team**

 7️⃣ You have questions?
-Ask on **Ask on #GameJam-Help,** we’ll be there to respond 🤗
+Ask on **Ask on #GameJam-Room,** we’ll be there to respond 🤗

 8️⃣ When you have your team or you want to work alone, it’s time to start to make your game. **Keep Discord open because we’ll give update from time to time** 🤗